 You never need to publish this, but it’s an important number to know.
 You use this to make sure you’re pricing your packages correctly.

-Remember to check that this number is where you need it to be by running it through the hourly rate calculator.
+Remember to check that this number is where you need it to be.

 Conclusion